helidon-io/helidon/pico/configdriven/README.md

-# pico-configdriven
+# Config-driven

-This is a specialization of the [Pico](../)'s that is based upon </i>Helidon's [configuration](../../config)</i> subsystem, and adds support for something called <i>config-driven</i> services using the [@ConfiguredBy](./api/src/main/java/io/helidon/pico/configdriven/api/ConfiguredBy.java) annotation.
+This is a specialization of the [Pico](../)'s that is based upon </i>Helidon's [configuration](../../config)</i> subsystem, and adds support for something called <i>config-driven</i> services using the [@ConfigDriven](./api/src/main/java/io/helidon/pico/configdriven/api/ConfigDriven.java) annotation.
 When applied to a target service interface it will allow developers to use a higher level aggregation for their application configuration, and then allow the configuration to drive activation of services in the Pico Framework.

-There are a few additional caveats to understand about <b>ConfiguredBy</b> and its supporting infrastructure.

-* [@ConfigBean Builder](../../builder/builder-config) is used to aggregate configuration attributes to this higher-level, application-centric configuration beans.
-* The Pico Framework needs to be started w/ supporting <b>configdriven</b> modules in order for configuration to drive service activation.
+The [@ConfigBean](./api/src/main/java/io/helidon/pico/configdriven/api/ConfigBean.java) annotation can be used to customize behavior of a type that acts as a config-bean.

 See the user documentation for more information.